nixxholas/nlp-exploration/1_Basics.md

 **So..
 How do we implement NLP in Instant Messaging contexts?
 Let's learn what the solution solves first.**

+#### Remember to pickup Probability and understand the advanced symbols of Probability before continuing to topic 2.
 ### [Next Chapter](https://github.com/nixxholas/nlp-exploration/blob/master/2_BasicsOfLanguageModels.md)

 ##### [Back to main](https://github.com/nixxholas/nlp-exploration/)